 How safe is your identity?
-The unfortunate fact is 13.1 million people have had their identity stolen.
+The unfortunate fact is 15.4 million people have had their identity stolen in 2016, according to the 2017 Identity Fraud Study by Javelin Strategy & Research.
 In fact, every two seconds, another American becomes a victim to this crime.
 Identity thieves typically spend your money as quickly as possible and often request a change of address, so you do not receive bills for their activity.
 Criminals may open credit cards, apply for a loan or rent an apartment in your good name.

-With tax season just around the corner, it’s important to be informed.
-The United States Internal Revenue Service warns Americans of identity theft and tax refund fraud—its No. 1 scam.
+With tax season underway, it’s important to be informed.
+The Internal Revenue Service (IRS) warns Americans of identity theft and tax refund fraud—its No. 1 scam.
 Identity thieves use stolen personal information to file tax returns to receive the refunds.
-This identity theft tactic is a “growing epidemic,” according to Reuters.

 Here’s how it works: